- Garden / Landscaping / Patio — 229

 If you find yourself in a situation that will require you to splurge a lot of your money on a costly home repair, though, there are steps that you can take to reduce the burden.
-By following the tips below, you can actually save some money so that your bank account is not hit as hard as you think it will be.
+By following the tips below, you can save some money so that your bank account is not hit as hard as you think it will be.

 Purchase Home Emergency Insurance

-This type of insurance is very convenient and definitely worthwhile because it will be there to cover the costs associated with a variety of emergencies, including blocked drains, a pipe that has burst, home electrics that have suddenly failed, and even a boiler that has broken down.
-So, for example, if you had this insurance and your boiler broke down out of nowhere, you could locate boiler repair companies in Kent and the surrounding areas that will accept your insurance.
-Then let the insurance company take care of the costs, or at least a portion of the costs.
+This type of insurance is very convenient and worthwhile because it will be there to cover the costs associated with a variety of emergencies, including blocked drains, a pipe that has burst, home electrics that have suddenly failed, and even a boiler that has broken down.
+So, for example, if you had this insurance and your boiler broke down out of nowhere, you could locate boiler repair companies and the surrounding areas that will accept your insurance.
+Then let the insurance company take care of the costs or at least a portion of the costs.

 Hone in on Sales

 If you want to avoid overspending when an emergency repair strikes, start shopping around for the best prices now.
 Check online retailers, along with local home improvement stores that are either independently owned or franchise chains.
 Compare their prices for major appliances and equipment that you would need to make a major repair.